Rupangkan/Rupangkan/README.md

 ### Hi there, I'm Rupangkan 👋

-## I'm a Student and a boring person!
+## I'm a Student and a boring person 🤕

 - 🔭 I’m currently working on a "learning everything at once" project!
 - 🥅 2021 Goals: Contribute more to Open Source projects!